-The Town may encourage the renovations or additions and new construction all be built to a minimum standard by mandating certain efficiencies are achieved during the building process.
+The Town may encourage all new construction or renovations to be built to a minimum standard by mandating that certain efficiencies are achieved during the building process.
 Consideration will be given to whatever the current building codes dictate, while balancing the need for conservation with maintaining our economic competitiveness in attracting new assessment growth and development.

-5. Access to Nature

-Anyone who has walked through a park on the first sunny day of spring has experienced the importance of green spaces to the health of individuals and communities.
+5. Access to Nature Background: Anyone who has walked through a park on the first sunny day of spring has experienced the importance of green spaces to the health of individuals and communities.
 Whether they take the form of a community park, green strip, pathway or sports fields, green spaces have been shown to benefit our physical and emotional health by reducing blood pressure, cholesterol, and stress.
 These spaces also contribute to our sense of community by creating places for recreation activities, for children to play and for neighbours to meet and socialize.
 How much greenspace is enough?
 There are many standards that have been developed to try and answer this question.
 Some say that a green space or park should be within a 5-minute walk or 500m from every residential home.
-Others, quantify the total greenspace by the total number of acres/1,000 people.
+Others quantify the total greenspace by the total number of acres/1,000 people.

-500m Park Radius Map - Future Stonegate North Park - Not Funded

-When we compare the Town against the 5-minute walk or 500m scenario, the town has 94.1% of the population living within 500m, with only 1 titled property in the northwest and 82 titled properties in Stonegate Meadows that are outside of this metric.
+500m Park Radius Map - Future Stonegate North Park - Not Funded When we compare the Town against the 5-minute walk or 500m scenario, the town has 94.1% of the population living within 500m of a park or greenspace.
+(1 titled NW property and 82 titled properties in Stonegate Meadows are outside of this metric.)
 When compared to the total number of acres/1000 people scenario, the Town should have around 42.41 acres of greenspace for our 4,241 residents.
 We currently have over 110 acres of developed or undeveloped greenspace in our parks system.

-The challenge Raymond faces is to develop or re-develop at least 90 acres of our current greenspace into useable, public parks, playgrounds and walking trails with all the required amenities.
-This will require the Town to re-purpose some spaces into other land uses to more appropriate zoning, while adding new acres back into our parks system.
+The challenge Raymond faces is to develop or re-develop at least 90 acres of our current greenspace into usable public parks, playgrounds and walking trails with all the required amenities.
+This will require the Town to re-purpose some spaces into other land uses with more appropriate zoning, while adding new acres back into our parks system.
+How do we get there?

-1. Expand Pathway System - Underway 2019-present
+1. Expand Pathway System - Underway 2019 to present.